lfhackl/starter-hugo-academic/content/_index.md

       username: lucas-hackl
       # Override your bio text from `authors/admin/_index.md`?
       text: Lucas Hackl is a Lecturer in Mathematical Physics in the School of Mathematics and Statistics at the University of Melbourne.
 He is currently funded through a Feodor Lynen Research Fellowship of the Alexander von Humboldt Foundation.
 She is part of the <a href="https://ms.unimelb.edu.au/research/groups/details?gid=18%22">Mathematical Physics Research Group</a>.

-The subheadings, such as Interests and Education, will automatically translate depending on the language chosen in `config.yaml`.
-To customize the subheading text, see the Language page in the docs.

   - block: features
     content:
       title: Skills